professional portraits for Linkedin and cv

 Compared to a selfie with your phone, yes.

-But a professional head shot portrait is an investment on your future, for many years to come.
+But a pro headshot portrait is an investment on your future, for many years to come.

 Headshot 1 person photo session